flaviovs/mock-smtp/README.md

     # python mock-smtp.py

-By default the server will listen on port 25, and bind to 127.0.0.1, plus e-mails will be saved to startup directory.
-This behaviour can be changes by using the following environment variables, respectively:
+By default the server will listen on port 25, and bind to 127.0.0.1, plus e-mails will be saved to the current directory.
+This behaviour can be changed by using the following environment variables, respectively:

  - `MOCK_SMTP_ADDRESS`
  - `MOCK_SMTP_PORT`